 5. Raja Yoga

-Raja Yoga is the "royal" yoga.
+Raja Yoga is the “royal” yoga.
 It is the yoga method that is most inclusive.
 It combines simple methods of body discipline with a very high meditation technique of spiritual realization.
-The Self-Realization Fellowship (SRF) teaches Raja Yoga techniques of uniting soul and Spirit and combine in one teaching all that is best in the highest forms of yoga.
+The Self-Realization Fellowship (SRF) teaches Raja Yoga techniques.

 Another popular yogic quote from the Bible is Matthew 6:22 …

 “The light of the body is the eye: if therefore thine eye be single, thy whole body shall be full of light.”